weiran/Hackers/README.md

 ## How to build

 1. Install [CocoaPods](https://cocoapods.org), you can use RubyGems: `gem install cocoapods`.
-2. Install pods, in the project root folder, run `pod install`.
+2. Install dependencies, in the project's root folder run `pod install`.
-3. Open the workspace file (`Hackers.xcworkspace`) in Xcode 9 or later, and build.
+3. Open the workspace file (`Hackers.xcworkspace`) in Xcode 11.5 or later and build.

 ## Generate screenshots